Why Joplin Must Fix Its Hunting Sign Zones Before Next Season

 • Transparent communication from the city and landowners

 These are basic safety measures used in responsible municipalities across the country.
-Joplin deserves the same level of protection.
+Joplin deserves the same level of protection — especially in mixed‑use areas like Freeman Grove where walking trails, homes, and wildlife habitat overlap.

 Urban Hunting Requires Urban‑Level Responsibility

 Hunting in rural areas is one thing.
 Hunting inside or near a city is another.
-Urban environments have:
+Urban environments like Joplin have:

 • Higher population density